vzdrizhni/Pizza_Shop/README.md

     - It correctly bundles React in production mode and optimizes the build for the best performance.
     - The build is minified and the filenames include the hashes.
     - Your app is ready to be deployed!

-## Automated Test
- - `$ yarn test`
-    - Launches the test runner in the interactive watch mode.<br />
-    - See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## Live Demo & Deployment
 The project has been deployed with Netlify.